 To escape the winter this year I went to Europe to embark on a river cruise from Passau, Germany to Budapest.
-First stop was Paris.
+The first stop was Paris.

 As I was only away for a few weeks, I decided not to take the easel and treated the trip as pure reconnaissance.
-Apart from being a tad cliche, setting up the French easel on the streets of Paris would no doubt attract a few tourist and would have been rather distracting, as I am a Plein air painter and not a street performer, taking notes and doing small thumb nail sketches sufficed.
+Apart from being a tad cliche, setting up the French easel on the streets of Paris would no doubt attract a few tourists and would have been rather distracting, as I am a Plein air painter and not a street performer, taking notes and doing small thumbnail sketches sufficed.